Heading into a new work or volunteer position?

 You could also use words that convey certainty.
 According to Lewis Losoncy, author of If It Weren't For The Customer, Selling Would Be Easy, using “definitely” and “always” can help you sound more confident and dependable.
 Of course, only use them when what you’re saying holds (or will hold) true; if you’re making a promise, remember to fulfill it.

 In addition, when you’re given assignments, show your understanding by recapping what you’re told.
 Go one step further: Verbalize and rationalize how you’re prioritizing them.
 Say at least one “Thank you for [specific action]” to express your gratitude.

 Your wording matters, too.
-Let’s pretend you’re a Pokémon trainer; of the two Pikachus below, which one would you choose?
+Let’s pretend you’re a Pokémon trainer; which of the two Pikachus below would you choose?

 Pikachu 1: “Can you please read this over?”

 Pikachu 2: “Can you please help take a look at this?”